In this article...

 Kevin O'Flaherty

-Upon finding a will following the probate process, it can have substantial consequences for an estate.
-It is imperative to act quickly because inheritances and legal standings could be affected.
-This guide outlines the steps of what transpires if a will surfaces after probate has been granted, encompassing reassessment of the estate, any necessary court actions, and engagement with probate lawyers — all presented in clear language devoid of dense legal jargon.
+Discovering a will after the probate process can significantly alter the distribution of an estate, necessitating immediate action to reassess inheritances and legal standings.
+If the will appears post-probate, it may prompt reopening the estate through court, involving probate lawyers to navigate potential changes in asset distribution and address new or previously unconsidered debts.
+This guide outlines the steps of what transpires if a will surfaces after probate has been granted, encompassing reassessment of the estate, any necessary court actions, and engagement with probate lawyers — all presented in clear language devoid of dense legal jargon

 You’re cleaning out your grandmother’s old lake house attic to get the house ready to sell.
 You find an old chest full of papers and discover one of them is her original long lost will.
 She left everything to you and your evil cousin wasn’t supposed to get a dime; sounds like the plot to a made-for-television movie.